localstack-samples/localstack-k8s-demo/README.md

 3. Deploy LocalStack: `make deploy-localstack-instance port-forward`
     - This installs LocalStack into the Kubernetes cluster using our Kubernetes operator
     - It also port forwards port 4566 to the host (blocks the shell)
+4. Initialize terraform: `make init`
-4. Deploy application: `make reset apply`
+5. Deploy application: `make reset apply`
     - This resets the terraform state and applies the Terraform configuration, which creates the database and Lambda function
-5. Invoke the lambda function: `make invoke`
+6. Invoke the lambda function: `make invoke`
     - This invokes the Lambda function and demonstrates that it can connect to the database

 ## Cleanup